 - Routine waiver of patient copays without determining financial need.

 You can avoid being at risk for refunds, fines, or penalties in government health care programs by more fully understanding how to steer clear of inappropriate practices and what's at stake if you don't.
 TMA can help.
-TMA's on-demand webinar, Fraud and Abuse, looks at the definitions of fraud and abuse, how to steer clear of kickbacks, how auditors root out the problem, and fines and penalties.
+TMA's on-demand webinar, Avoiding Fraud and Abuse, looks at the definitions of fraud and abuse, how to steer clear of kickbacks, how auditors root out the problem, and fines and penalties.

 Action, March 1, 2011